 In the early 2000s, internet influencers were starting to change public perception and gain a following.
 The first paid influencers were a marketing experiment with little ROI reporting.

-Brands are hesitant to create too many influencer campaigns because influencers fail to disclose their content properly.
-According to the European Commission, 80 percent of influencers fail to disclose advertising content.
+Brands are hesitant to create too many influencer campaigns because many still fail to disclose their content properly.
+In fact, according to the European Commission, only one in five indicated that their content was advertising.

 Most small businesses don’t have the staff to check all posts for adequate disclosure information.
 Nor do they have the time to police the use of social media features such as the “paid partnership” toggle on Instagram.